aspose-pdf/Aspose.PDF-Documentation/net/basic-operations/saving/_index.md

 ## Saving a PDF document in Web applications

 To save documents in Web applications, you can use the ways proposed above.
-In addition, the `Docoment` class has overloaded method `Save` for using with the [HttpResponse](https://docs.microsoft.com/en-us/dotnet/api/system.web.httpresponse?view=netframework-4.8) class.
+In addition, the `Document` class has overloaded method `Save` for using with the [HttpResponse](https://docs.microsoft.com/en-us/dotnet/api/system.web.httpresponse?view=netframework-4.8) class.

 ```csharp
 var originalFileName = Path.Combine(_dataDir, "SimpleResume.pdf");